serdeliverance/serdeliverance/README.md

 ### Hi, I'm Sergio :wave:

-I define myself as a software engineer that loves solving problems and delivering high quality software.
-I like challenges, working with amazing people and I have a strong commitment to develiring value and self improvement.
+I'm a Fullstack engineer that love solving problems and learning new stuff.
+Most of my experience is based on JVM related technologies (such as Java/Spring or Scala/Akka/Play), but I sometimes do some front end stuff (Angular/React).

-Nowadays, I'm mainly focused on fullstack development using Scala and Akka/Play with React.
+I’m very interested in functional programming and concurrency.
+Because of that, I’m having fun trying to incorporate some reactive streams and functional programming ideas when solving problems wherever them make sense to the business.

 ### Social networks and others
 You can find me on: